 Sight Cymru works in partnership with the Welsh Assembly Government, raising awareness of preventable blindness.

-Sight Cymru works hard with BME communities as this particular group is more “at risk” of sight problems, partly due to diet.
+Sight Cymru works hard with BME communities as this particular group is more “at risk” of sight problems.
 We attend Health Fairs and roadshows and give presentations to minority groups about healthy lifestyles.

-Sight loss can be preventable and the Welsh Eye Care Service (WECS) will allow certain groups to have a free eye health examination if you fall into one of the following groups:
+Sight loss can be preventable and the Welsh Eye Care Service (WECS) allow certain groups to have a free eye health examination if: –

 - You have sight in one eye only